Splice (film): Production

 Splice was written by director Vincenzo Natali and screenwriters Antoinette Terry Bryant and Doug Taylor.
 The script was originally meant to follow up Natali's Cube (1997), but the budget and restricted technology hindered the project.
 In 2007, the project entered active development as a 75% Canadian and 25% French co-production, receiving a budget of $26 million.
-The director described the film: "Splice is very much about our genetic future and the way science is catching up with much of the fiction out there.
-[This] is a serious film and an emotional one.
-And there's sex...
-Very, very unconventional sex.
-The centerpiece of the movie is a creature which goes through a dramatic evolutionary process.
-The goal is to create something shocking but also very subtle and completely believable."
+Natali said Splice is "about our genetic future" and upcoming scientific issues.
+He described it as "a serious film and an emotional one" with disturbing sexual themes.
+He said he wanted to "create something shocking but also very subtle and completely believable".

 In October 2007, actors Brody and Polley were cast into the lead roles.
 Production began the following November in Toronto.
 It was aided by Telefilm Canada's funding of US$2.5 million.
 Filming took place in Toronto and concluded in February 2008.

-In an interview, when asked if there would be any sequels, Natali responded, "I don't think so.
-It could happen, but it would have required the movie to make a lot of money in the States, but even though the ending of the film appears to be setting up a sequel, that was never my intention.
-All of my films end with a question, and somewhat ambiguously, and they always imply the beginning of another story.
-I like to leave the audience with something to ponder."
+Natali said that although he did not personally intend for any sequels to be made, they were a possibility.

 Release

-The film premiered on October 6, 2009 at the Sitges Film Festival, where it won "Best Special Effects" and was in the running for "Best Film", and was part of the 2010 Sundance Film Festival in Park City, Utah.
-After a bidding war with Apparition, The Weinstein Company, Newmarket Films, First Look Studios, and Samuel Goldwyn Films, Dark Castle Entertainment purchased the U.S rights to the film and the worldwide rights to any possible sequels in February 2010, thinking they "found the next Paranormal Activity".
-The film received a wide release in the United States on June 4, 2010, with Warner Bros. as distributor.
+The film premiered on October 6, 2009, at the Sitges Film Festival, where it won "Best Special Effects" and was in the running for "Best Film", and was part of the 2010 Sundance Film Festival in Park City, Utah.
+After a bidding war with Apparition, The Weinstein Company, Newmarket Films, First Look Studios, and Samuel Goldwyn Films, Dark Castle Entertainment purchased the U.S. rights to the film and the worldwide rights to any possible sequels in February 2010, thinking they had "found the next Paranormal Activity".
+The film received a wide release in the United States on June 4, 2010, with Warner Bros.
+Pictures as distributor.
 The trailer was attached to two other Warner Bros. movies, The Losers and A Nightmare on Elm Street.
-The film opened on June 4, 2010 in wide release to a $7.4 million opening weekend in 2,450 theaters, averaging $3,014 per theater.
+The film opened on June 4, 2010, in wide release to a $7.4 million opening weekend in 2,450 theaters, averaging $3,014 per theater.
 Splice was released on DVD and Blu-ray on October 5, 2010, in the US and on November 29, 2010, in the UK.